mehulagg/gitlab/doc/update/upgrading_postgresql_using_slony.md

 ## Stopping Replication

-At some point the two databases are in sync.
-Once this is the case, you must plan for a few minutes of downtime.
-This small downtime window is used to stop the replication process, remove any Slony data from both databases, restart GitLab so it can use the new database, etc.
+At some point, the two databases are in sync.
+If this is the case, you must plan for a few minutes of downtime.
+This small downtime window is used to stop the replication process, remove any Slony data from both databases, and restart GitLab so it can use the new database.

 First, let's stop all of GitLab.
-Omnibus users can do so by running the following on their GitLab server(s):
+Omnibus users can do so by running the following on their GitLab servers:

 ```shell
 sudo gitlab-ctl stop unicorn